Our Blog - Secantor Business Services

 • Evaluating cashflow visibility and forecasting

-Once the initial review is complete, the focus shifts to improving the quality of financial information.
+Once the initial review is complete, the focus shifts towards improving the quality of financial insight available to directors.

 This typically involves: